 The Scholarly Paper is not associated with course registration.
 It would be expected that students complete most of their course work prior to embarking upon the Scholarly Paper so that they have a breadth of knowledge from which they can identify a suitable topic.

 Students should begin planning for the Scholarly Paper by the end of their first year.
 Generally, students will complete the Scholarly Paper during the final semester.
-Students should submit the appropriate paperwork to the Program Office by the stated deadlines of the semester in which they wish to graduate.
+Students should submit the appropriate paperwork on Canvas by the stated deadlines of the semester in which they wish to graduate.

-After choosing a topic, students must submit the Scholarly Paper Topic Approval Form at the beginning of the semester in which they plan to graduate.
+After choosing a topic, students must submit the Scholarly Paper Topic Approval Form via Canvas at the beginning of the semester in which they plan to graduate.
 Any change in topic will require students to submit a new approval form.
-Once the paper is completed, students must submit the Scholarly Paper Submission Form during the semester in which they plan to graduate.
+Once the paper is completed, students must submit the Scholarly Paper Submission Form and the Scholarly Paper via Canvas as one document during the semester in which they plan to graduate.
 Only papers of the highest quality will be approved.
 If the paper is not approved, the student will not graduate in the intended semester.

 Once the topic is approved, the student should work independently.
 Extensive advising should not be required.
 Joint papers with other students are not permitted.

 Please refer to the Scholarly Paper page for more information, which contains a detailed set of guidelines, suggestions and hints on to successfully write the Scholarly Paper.